ivywong/ao3-fic-downloader/README.md

 On other OS's (OSX, Linux, etc): run `ao3downloader.sh`.

-Use "http://archiveofourown.org/series/..." if you want to download a series, or "http://archiveofourown.org/works/..." if you want to download a single fic.
+Use `http://archiveofourown.org/series/...` as the URL if you want to download a series, or `http://archiveofourown.org/works/...` if you want to download a single fic.

-There are bugs.
-You have been warned.